aarush-kukreja/classify-api-requests/README.md

 ## Making Predictions

 The `predict.py` script allows for classifying new user requests using the trained model.
 It prompts the user to enter a request and outputs the classification.

-## Contributing

-Contributions to this project are welcome!
-Please fork the repository and open a pull request with your improvements.

-## License

-This project is open-source and available under the MIT License.

----

-Note: This README provides a basic template and overview.
-You should customize it to fit the specifics of your project, including any additional setup steps, dependencies, or usage details relevant to your implementation.